danielBingham/communities/documentation/releases/19-private-groups/post-migration-desktop-regression.md

     - [x] As User2, attempt to view a specific post in "Open Test Group" by loading the direct link.
 Confirm visible.

 - [x] As User1, invite User2 to "Open Test Group"
-    - [ ] As User2, reject the invite.
+    - [x] As User2, reject the invite.
-    - [ ] As User1, invite User2 to "Open Test Group"
+    - [x] As User1, invite User2 to "Open Test Group"
-    - [ ] As User2, accept the invite and join the group.
+    - [x] As User2, accept the invite and join the group.
-    - [ ] As User2, attempt to view a specific post by loading the direct link.
+    - [x] As User2, attempt to view a specific post by loading the direct link.
 Confirm visible.
-    - [ ] As User2, post in the group.
+    - [x] As User2, post in the group.

-- [ ] As User1, promote User2 to "moderator".
+- [x] As User1, promote User2 to "moderator".
+    - [ ] As User2, delete a post from the group.

 - [ ] As User2, invite User4 to "Open Test Group" using an email
     - [ ] As User4, accept the email invite.